Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices

-which is the upper bound on the total weight of bad edges sets by (1).
-Thus (3) holds as well. \end{proof}
+which is the upper bound on $W_B$ by (1). \end{proof}

-The above lemma can now be used to prove that all the contractions put together (by scaling~$\eps$) form a $(1+\eps)$-approximate pre-processing procedure with respect to $F^\ast_0$ (cf.~\cref{sec:kernel-prelims}).
+The above lemma can now be used to prove that all the contractions put together (with $\eps$ scaled appropriately) form a $(1+\eps)$-approximate preprocessing procedure with respect to $F^\ast_0$ (cf.~\cref{sec:kernel-prelims}).

-\begin{lem} The algorithm outputs an instance with $\tau \in \bigO{(p+c)^2/\eps^4}$ terminals and (together with the solution lifting algorithm) it is a $(1 + 2\eps)$-approximate polynomial time pre-processing algorithm with respect to $F^\ast_0$. \end{lem}
+\begin{lem} The algorithm outputs an instance with $\tau \in \bigO{(p+c)^2/\eps^4}$ terminals and (together with the solution lifting algorithm) it is a $(1 + 2\eps)$-approximate polynomial time preprocessing algorithm with respect to $F^\ast_0$. \end{lem}

-\begin{proof} By \cref{lem:star-exists} each step of the algorithm can be executed since $\tau>p$.
-Thus the upper bound on the number of terminals follows directly from the description of the algorithm.
+\begin{proof} The upper bound on the number of terminals follows directly from the description of the algorithm.
 To bound the running time, we already noted that finding a minimum ratio star to contract can be done in $\bigO{n^2 \log n}$ time.
 Since such a star with at least two vertices is contracted in each step $t$ to form the next graph $G_{t+1}$, the total time used for contractions until only ${\tau}$ terminals are left is polynomial in $n$.